Hospitality, Liquor & Gaming

 A industrial canteen licence is required when the main function of the business is selling liquor to employees and their guests in ‘remote industrial locations’ i.e. a location that has no permanent residential population and mining, rail or road construction activities are happening.

-Liquor may be sold to on the licensed premises for consumption on or off the premises.
+Liquor may be sold to the licensed premises for consumption on or off the premises.

 A producer/wholesaler licence is required when the main function of the business is either, or both: